fnumatic/obsidian-advanced-html-export/doc/FEAT_enhanced-build-management.md

 ## Technical Implementation

 ### Hot Reload Integration
-The [Hot Reload plugin](https://github.com/pjeby/hot-reload) requires a `.hotreload` file in the vault root to enable automatic plugin reloading.
+The [Hot Reload plugin](https://github.com/pjeby/hot-reload) requires a `.hotreload` file in the plugin directory to enable automatic plugin reloading.
 This file should be automatically created when running dev mode.

 ### Default Vault Script
 Add `dev:default` script that: